Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: build the functions about reservation(3)

 Today I add new notes to documenting some error when I make this project also changed some README.md, and next time I will be implementing the remaining functions.

+- **TODO: I need to fix my git... .pre-commit-config.yaml**

+## 08/04

+### Title: pre-commit problem

+I need to check my configuration to see where the problem is, but I don't know how to do it.
+I'll try to figure it out a several days, before I solve this problem I should to move on to next step, to implement remaining functions.

+## 08/06

+### Title: due to unittest so build mock database to do some connection

+First and foremost, I've adopted the good practice of using Test-Driven Development (TDD) to ensure my code during refactoring, with the aim of avoiding potential problems that may arise when communicating with external systems.
+In this process, I've encountered two main challenges:

+Testing the Database Interaction: Previously, when testing the network layer in unit tests, we could mock requests and self-answer.
+However, now we need to interact with the database, requiring a more authentic data source.
+To resolve this, I've created a mock database to perform a series of migrations during testing.
+This approach allows us to operate on a relatively real database without interfering with the actual one, then delete the mock database after satisfying the unit test.

+Clear Conflict Messages with sqlx::PgDatabase::Error: While further testing for conflict reserves, I needed to understand the problem through error messages.
+However, PgDatabaseError didn't provide a way to return a very "clear" conflict problem to the user.
+Since PgDatabaseError doesn't offer a better method for detailed error information, we had to implement our own function to parse a large amount of raw data obtained from get_raw() within PgDatabaseError.

+- **TODO: write a parser**